barrysir/Simply-CHQ/README.md

 This is the modified version of Simply Love that runs at CHQ.
 It contains some arcade-specific tweaks and features.

+As we have switched to ITGMania this is running off Simply Love's [`itgmania`](https://github.com/Simply-Love/Simply-Love-SM5/tree/itgmania) branch.

 Normal readme below:

 # Simply Love (StepMania 5)